Variation of cones of divisors in a family of varieties -- Fano type case: Introduction

 \subsection{Acknowledgements}

 We would like to thank Christopher Hacon, Xiaowen Hu, Yifei Zhu and Ziquan Zhuang for answering our questions, and Guodu Chen for helpful discussions.
 We are also grateful to Stefano Filipazzi for helping us clarify the importance of taking base changes, and to Vyacheslav Shokurov for bringing our attention to his paper \cite{Sho20}.
+We sincerely thank the anonymous referee for many constructive suggestions, which have greatly improved the paper.
 S. Choi is partially supported by Samsung Science and Technology Foundation under Project Number SSTF-BA2302-03.
 Z. Li is partially supported by NSFC (No.12471041), the Guangdong Basic and Applied Basic Research Foundation (No.2024A1515012341), and a grant from SUSTech.
 C. Zhou is supported by a grant from Xiamen University (No. X2450214).